toRatnesh/Learning/CPP/07_Pointers.rst

 Array parameters treated as pointers because of efficiency

-It is inefficient to copy the array data in terms of both memory and time; and most of the times
+It is inefficient to copy the array data in terms of both memory and time

 The following two definitions of function look different, but to the compiler they mean exactly the same thing.
 It’s preferable to use whichever syntax is more accurate for readability.